zhangzhengde0225/FINet/README.md

     After training, the model will be saved in `runs/exp/weights/last.pt`.
     You can train the model with your own dataset by modifying the `--source` parameter.

-4. ## Get Datasets and Trained Weights
+4. ## Download Datasets and Trained Weights

    We released the `Synthetic Foggy Insulator Dataset (SFID)` and `Trained logs & weights`,  download them by following command: